The Iron Maidens: History

 In August 2010, The Iron Maidens released a DVD of their Japan tour titled Metal Gathering Tour Live in Japan 2010.

 Upon Marsh's departure from the band, former members Elizabeth Schall and Heather Baker would return briefly to fill in the vacant Murray position (2009–2010).
 For tours 2010–2014, the role of Dave Murray would be shared between artists Nili Brosh, Nita Strauss, and Nikki Stringfield.
 In 2014, the band approached Nikki Stringfield to become a permanent member in the Murray position.

 Nita Strauss (Ibanez), Courtney Cox (Caparison) and Nikki Stringfield (Schecter) are the first female artists to have their own signature guitar with their associated guitar companies.

-In June 2014, Nita Strauss was hired to replace Orianthi as Alice Cooper's touring guitarist for the remaining 2014 tour dates.
+In June 2014, Nita Strauss was hired to replace Orienthi as Alice Cooper's touring guitarist for the remaining 2014 tour dates.
 She has toured with Alice Cooper since that time.

 On September 8, 2015, the group announced that long-time guest guitarist Nikki Stringfield had been officially added as a permanent member of the band.

 Rosenberg and Stringfield appeared as contestants on the August 3, 2017, episode of the music game show Beat Shazam.

 In August 2023, Courtney Cox announced that she was leaving The Iron Maidens to take up a full time role in Burning Witches.